Museum hours are Tuesday through Friday, 11 AM to 4 PM, and Saturday - Sunday 10 AM - 5 PM There is no charge for admission.

 The museum hires Amherst College students as gallery monitors.
 Other available positions would be posted on the Amherst College jobs page http://www.amherst.edu/~hr/jobs/

-Each of these is independent institutions operated by Amherst College.
+These are independent institutions operated by Amherst College.
 The Bassett Planetarium is also available for school groups. https://www.amherst.edu/museums/bassett

 Museums 10 is a consortium of ten area (western Massachusetts) museums including the Mead Art Museum; Emily Dickinson Museum; Beneski Museum of Natural History, Amherst College; University Gallery of UMass Amherst; Historic Deerfield; National Yiddish Book Center; Smith College Museum of Art; Eric Carl Museum of Picture Book Art; Mount Holyoke College Art Museum; and the Hampshire College Art Gallery.
-More information about this consortium, including lodging and contact information for other museums, can be found at http://www.museums10.org/
+More information about this consortium, including visit and contact information for other museums, can be found at http://www.museums10.org/